piaudonn/DefenderForHowler/README.md

 - A Storage Account to store the cursor in a table
 - A Keyvault to store the secret for Howler ingestion API

-It also grants the necessary permissions for the system managed identity to read and modify the table as well as read the secret.
+It also grants the necessary permissions to the system managed identity the permission to read and modify the table as well as read the secret.

 🦉 Details and deployment steps are available here: [Send Defender incidents to Howler](FromDefenderToHowler.md)

 ### Send Howler hits to Defender (Sentinel ingestion)

 It is possible to configure Howler to send hits to Defender through custom log ingestion in the Log Analytics workspace used by Sentinel.
-To make it possible, a Data Collection Rule is create in Azure Monitor that maps to a custom table in Log Analytics.
-Then, a near-realtime analytics rule in Sentinel is configure to create an incident as soon as data arrives in this table.
+To enable this, a Data Collection Rule (DCR) is created in Azure Monitor that maps incoming data to a custom table in Log Analytics.
+Then, a near real-time analytics rule in Sentinel is configured to create an incident as soon as data arrives in this table.

-The solution will deploy a Data Collection Rule, a Log Analytic custom table and an Analytic Rule in Sentinel.
-You will need to provide the workspace used by Sentinel as well as service principal that you have configured on the Howler side of this integration.
+The solution deploys a Data Collection Rule, a custom Log Analytics table, and an analytics rule in Sentinel.
+You will need to provide the Log Analytics workspace used by Sentinel, as well as the service principal that you have configured on the Howler side of the integration.

 🦉 Details and deployment steps are available here: [Send Howler hits to Defender](FromHowlerToDefender.md)